marioosh/howtographql/content/backend/graphql-scala/8-mutations.md

 </Instruction>

 Now you know how to send data to the server.
-You will use this knowledge when we will implement authentication loginc in the next chapter.
+You will use this knowledge when we will implement authentication and authorization logic in the next chapter.